 In the spring of 2011, the CS and NOSB struggled with an annotation describing a group of pheromones that they felt comfortable approving as a class.
 Lacking a technical review at the time, the board ended up approving the simple listing.
-Although EPA standards are not the same as the standards of OFPA, the EPA conditions for pheromone products that are exempt from regulation under FIFRA come close to describing products that could be allowed in organic production without further examination, and we support the following listing, which we believe captures the sense of the conditions for exempting pheromone products from regulation:
+Although EPA standards are not the same as the standards of OFPA, the EPA conditions for pheromone products that are exempt from regulation under FIFRA come close to describing products that could be allowed in organic production without further examination, and we support the following listing, which we believe captures the sense of the conditions for exempting pheromone products from regulation-with the caveat that "substantially similar" must be defined in a way that prohibits toxic chemicals or those that affect nontarget insects: